Heterogeneous Acceleration Pipeline for Recommendation System Training

+Distributed training across multiple nodes exacerbates communication time, particularly with {\fontfamily{qcr}\selectfont all-to-all} collectives.
+In our Dell EMC C4140 nodes, InfiniBand links provide a bandwidth of only 100Gbps, while NVLink offers 2400Gbps for Nvidia-V100 GPUs.
+This disparity makes communication a major bottleneck.
+As shown in Figure~\ref{fig:multi_node_gpu_only}, communication costs now exceed 50\% of the multi-node training time.

-\subsubsection{Popularity in Training Inputs:}
+\subsection{Popularity in Training Inputs}

-\hotline exploits a key property of recommendation system inputs -- that certain users and items observe very high popularity.
-This implies that some embedding entries are accessed much more frequently.
-Figure~\ref{fig:ip_emb_acc} shows that, across real-world datasets, a small number of \highaccess embeddings have $>$100$\times$ more accesses than others.
-Our experiments show that simply tracking up to 512~MB of embeddings can help cater to $>$75\% of training inputs.
-Tracking beyond 512~MB of \highaccess embeddings only provides diminishing returns.
-However, exploiting input popularity at a fine granularity is non-trivial.
+The \hotline framework leverages a fundamental characteristic of recommendation models, where specific users and items exhibit significantly higher popularity than others.
+This phenomenon leads to certain embeddings being accessed far more frequently than others, as illustrated in Figure~\ref{fig:ip_emb_acc} across various real-world datasets.
+Typically, a small number of \highaccess embeddings can receive over 100$\times$ more access than others, catering to over 75\% of inputs with only approximately 512~MB of embeddings.
+Nevertheless, adapting to changes in input popularity poses a complex challenge.